 The leg spasms are involuntary muscular contractions that fail to release.
 The cramping affects the skeletal muscles but can arise in the quadriceps, hamstring and calf.
 The leg cramps can vary from minor to moderate discomfort and can last for a few seconds up to 10 minutes or longer.
 The cramping typically settles without medical care.
 Nevertheless, if it is extensive, it requires medical care to figure out the root cause.

-- Nerve compression – if the nerves are crushed, it can lead to leg spasms.
-If the spinal nerve is compressed, it can result to a condition that involve the spinal column such as herniated disc or osteoarthritis.
-The leg spasms worsen when sitting for prolonged periods of time or engaging in rigorous physical activities.
+- Nerve compression – if there is crushing of the nerves, it causes leg spasms.
+If there is compression of the spinal nerve, it can result to a condition that involve the spinal column such as herniated disc or osteoarthritis.
+The leg spasms worsen when sitting for long periods of time or engaging in rigorous physical activities.

 - Electrolyte imbalance – the leg spasms might be due to an imbalance in the electrolytes.
-During physical activity, the levels of calcium, potassium and magnesium are depleted.
-The leg spasms can be prevented by eating balanced meals to sufficiently restore the nutrient levels and prevent the spasms.
+During physical activity, there is depletion in the levels of calcium, potassium and magnesium.
+You can prevent the leg spasms by eating proper meals to sufficiently restore the nutrient levels and prevent the spasms.